 It can be very stressful trying to figure out how you are going to pay the bills when you are out of work.
 The stack gets bigger and bigger every month; and it seems relief is never on its way.
 The costs of living and the expenses that are associated with it seem to be even worse when you are out of work due to a disability.
 There are numerous disabilities that can prevent an individual from working.
-The government has recognized this and offers a Saskatchewan Disability Tax Credit to help lessen these monetary burdens.
+The government has recognized this and offers a Saskatchewan citizens the to submit a Disability Tax Credit application to help lessen these monetary burdens.

 The Saskatchewan Disability Tax Credit is a non-refundable tax credit that is given to taxpayers to greatly reduce the amount of income tax the disabled individual has to pay.
 This may also apply to a person who is financially caring for a disabled individual.